mconati/armour-dev/README.md

 in MATLAB before you run any other scripts!

 ## Usage
-Before running the package, make sure you run the initalization scripts successfully and put the Ipopt libraries in the proper path.
+Before running any scripts, make sure you run the initalization scripts successfully and put the Ipopt libraries in the proper path.

+All of our results in the paper is developed based on [Kinova Gen3](https://www.kinovarobotics.com/product/gen3-robots).
+All of the related test scripts are included in [kinova_src](https://github.com/roahmlab/armour-dev/tree/main/kinova_src).
+Check the [README](https://github.com/roahmlab/armour-dev/blob/main/kinova_src/README.md) in that folder for more information.

 ## License